avuludDev/estate_smart_contract/README.md

 ## Usage

+Once the Truestate and TruEstateObject contracts are deployed, users can use them to create and trade real estate assets on the Ethereum blockchain.
+The Truestate contract allows users to create new TruEstateObject contracts representing individual real estate assets, while also providing functionality for managing and trading these assets.

+Users can interact with the Truestate and TruEstateObject contracts using any Ethereum wallet or dApp that supports smart contract interactions.
+The specific methods and parameters for interacting with the contracts will depend on the interface being used, but will generally involve calling specific functions on the contracts and passing in relevant parameters.

-Once the Truestate contract is deployed, you can use the following functions to create and manage individual projects:
+For more information on using the Truestate and TruEstateObject contracts, please refer to the documentation and examples provided in the `Truestate.sol` and `TruEstateObject.sol` files.
+You can use the following functions to create and manage individual projects:

 ### `createProject(uint256 _supply)`